cdeboever3/deboever-sf3b1-2015/README.md

-This repository is designed to allow for the replication of [XXX paper] starting *after* some of the time intensive steps such as read-mapping, expression estimation, etc.  Information on the time intensitive steps is available in the methods section of the paper.
+This repository is designed to allow for the replication of [XXX paper] starting *after* some of the time intensive steps such as read-mapping, expression estimation, etc.  Information on the time intensive steps is available in the methods section of the paper.

 This git repository holds IPython notebooks and code needed to replicate the